-RS is not compulsory as a GCSE, however it is studied as a non-examination subject once a fortnight for those who do not choose It as an option.
+RS is not compulsory as a GCSE, however it is studied as a non-examination subject once a fortnight for those who do not choose it as an option.

-There is rich and varied content to the course that suits those of any faith or no faith.
+There is rich and varied content to the course that suits those of religious or non-religious world view.